Learn to identify the main types of ants that invade homes — most are harmless, but all are a nuisance and can cause plenty of damage

-These popular insects typically thrive in all ecosystems and their success in being able to thrive in such a variety of environments is due to their tendency for increased social organizations.
+Ants typically thrive in all ecosystems and their ability to operate in such a wide variety of environments is due to their tendency for elaborate social organization.

 Interesting Facts about Ants

-- Ants don’t have ears so they hear with the help of their feet.
-In other words, they basically feel vibrations through the ground.
+- Ants don’t have ears so they hear with the help of their feet: they basically feel vibrations through the ground.